 - Biopsies miss one in five prostate cancers.

 If your PSA level is raised, a biopsy, which involves taking tissue samples from the prostate gland, may be needed to check if you have cancer.

-However, biopsies can miss some cancers.
-Biopsies in one in five men will fail to pick up prostate cancer.
-You may not know for sure that you don’t have cancer after a clear result, and biopsies sometimes have to be repeated.
+Prostate biopsies can miss some cancers.
+One in five cancers are missed at prostate biopsy.
+You may not know for sure that you don't have cancer after a clear result, and biopsies sometimes have to be repeated.

 Biopsies can sometimes cause complications.
-About one in three men experience blood in the urine and blood in the sperm after a biopsy.
+The most common is bleeding followed by infection.
+Most men experience blood in the urine and blood in the sperm after a biopsy.
 Antibiotics will be given to prevent infections.

 Prostate cancer treatment